printers-for-people/catboat/docs/Config_Reference.md

 #   The approximate distance (in mm) between sensor readings.
 The
 #   default is 10mm.
 #logging: False
-#   Out diameter to terminal and klipper.log can be turn on|of by
+#   Out diameter to terminal and klippy.log can be turn on|of by
 #   command.
 #min_diameter: 1.0
 #   Minimal diameter for trigger virtual filament_switch_sensor.